arielmission-space/PAOS/docs/source/user/saving/index.rst

 Example
 ~~~~~~~~~

-Code example to use :func:`~paos.paos_saveoutput.save_datacube` to save the output dictionary for multiple POP
+Code example to use :func:`~paos.core.saveOutput.save_datacube` to save the output dictionary for multiple POP
 simulations done at different wavelengths.

 The user can select to save only the relevant dictionary keys, here 'amplitude' (the wavefront amplitude), 'dx' (the